-Agile product management has been en vogue for quite some time.
-But a clear definition of the term is lacking.
-Different people associate different meanings with it – from simply using the product backlog to extending Scrum by employing complex new frameworks.
-I view agile product management as fundamentally different from traditional approaches.
+Agile product management has been fashionable for some time.
+But different people associate different meanings with it – from simply using the product backlog to extending Scrum by employing complex new frameworks.
+I view agile product management as fundamentally different from traditional product management approaches.
 To better understand the differences, let’s see how agile and old-school product management compare.
-The following table– taken from my book Agile Product Management with Scrum– summarizes five key changes.
+The following table–adapted from my book Agile Product Management with Scrum–summarises five key changes.

 |Old School||New School|